 Not to mention the simple pleasures of getting out there for a stroll, walk, hike or yomp.
 All speeds, locations and time frames are available.
 Mood enhancing, health inducing, and a source of the thinking time we all need.

-All of the photos first appeared in my daily Instagram posts.
+The photos first appeared in my Instagram posts.

 (Hearty thanks to graphic designer Stephen Shillito and Penge printer Press Gang for their help with this project. )